 - (a) Development Plan Procedure. - (1) A Development Plan application shall be required prior to the commencement of any construction activities for any new development, redevelopment, addition, alteration, or other improvement under the jurisdiction of this code. - (2) A Minor Development Plan application may be administratively approved when it has been determined by staff to meet all applicable codes and meets the parameters of Chapter 1117.07.
 All other requests shall be processed as a Major Development Plan.
 After completing the staff review process, Major Development Plan applications shall be forwarded to Planning Commission for consideration. - A. Minor Development Plan A Minor Development Plan may be administratively approved if it is determined the proposed development meets any of the following conditions: - 1.
-Addition(s) or accessory building(s) where the total area is 5,000 square feet or less. - 2.
-New or modified structures, meeting the definition of structure but not building such as carport, gazebo, or similar, located on a property with existing building(s) and/or structure(s). - 3.
-Expansion of nonconforming uses less than or equal to 25 percent of the gross floor area.

-- 4. Painting a building 25 percent or more of a new color identified in Chapter 1107, Design Guidelines. - 5.
+Addition(s) or accessory building(s) where the total area is 5,000 square feet or - 2.
+New or modified structures, as defined in this Zoning Ordinance, located on property with existing building(s) and/or structure(s). - 3.
+Expansion of nonconforming uses less than 25 percent of the total floor area. - 4.
+Painting a building 25 percent or more of a new color identified in Chapter 1109, Design Guidelines. - 5.
 New parking lots or modifications to existing parking lots including new access points or modifications to existing access points. - 6.
-Reduction to the total minimum parking requirements of 25 percent or less. - 7.
-New landscaping or modifications to approved landscape plans. - 8.
-Replacement of building materials with a new material identified in Chapter 1107, Design Guidelines. - 9.
-New or modifications to site or building lighting. - 10.
+New landscaping or modifications to approved landscape plans.

+- 7. Replacement of building materials with a new material identified in Chapter 1109, Design Guidelines. - 8.
+New or modifications to site or building lighting. - 9.
 Changes to building appearance, including but not limited to, doors, windows, roofs, awnings, decks, and other similar building elements. - B. Major Development Plan A Major Development Plan is required if the proposed development meets any of the following conditions: - 1.
 Construction of any new building(s). - 2.
 Addition(s) or accessory building(s) greater than 5,000 square feet. - 3.
-Expansion of nonconforming uses greater than 25 percent of the gross floor area. - 4.
-New or modified structures, meeting the definition of structure but not building such as carport, gazebo, or similar, located on a property without existing building(s) and/or structure(s). - 5.
-Painting exterior of building a new color not identified in Chapter 1107, Design Guidelines. - 6.
-Reduction to the total minimum parking requirements greater than 25 percent. - 7.
-Replacement of building materials when the new material is not identified in Chapter 1107, Design Guidelines. - 8.
-Any new construction or exterior modifications located within the Creekside Mixed Use (CMU) zoning district, even if they meet the provisions of a Minor Development Plan. - 9.
+Expansion of nonconforming uses greater than 25 percent of the total floor area. - 4.
+New or modified structures, as defined in this Zoning Ordinance, located on property without existing building(s) and/or structure(s). - 5.
+Painting exterior of building a new color not identified in Chapter 1109, Design Guidelines. - 6.
+Replacement of building materials when the new material is not identified in Chapter 1109, Design Guidelines. - 7.
+Any new construction or exterior modifications located within the Creekside Mixed Use (CMU) zoning district, even if they meet the provisions of a Minor Development Plan. - 8.
 Any development which is not expressly enumerated as a Minor Development Plan or exempt shall require a Major Development Plan. - C. Exemptions The following are exempt from Development Plan review but may require the review and approval of other permits: - 1.
-One- or two-unit dwellings.

-- 2. Property within the right-of-way is not subject to the standards of this Zoning Ordinance unless expressly stated.
+One- or two-unit dwellings. - 2.
+Property within the right-of-way is not subject to the standards of this Zoning Ordinance unless expressly stated.
 Development within the right-of-way may require additional permitting and may be subject to other codes and requirements. - 3.
 Repainting of existing buildings, regardless of color, when less than 25 percent of the building. - 4.
-Other similar development proposals as determined by the City's Designee.

-(b) General Requirements.
+Other similar development proposals as determined by the Department of Planning or their designee. - (b) General Requirements.

 The Development Plan shall conform to all applicable requirements of this Zoning Ordinance.

 Additionally, the following principles and standards shall be observed: